Lukkolod/Algorithm-Visualizer/README.md

 <h1 align="left">🔍 Algorithm Visualizer</h1>

 <p align="left">A visual playground for sorting algorithms that brings computer science to life.
-Watch algorithms work their magic in real-time with interactive controls and beautiful animations.<br><a href="https://algorithm-visualizer-nine-zeta.vercel.app/"></a></p>
+Watch algorithms work their magic in real-time with interactive controls and beautiful animations.
+[Algorithm visualizer]([https://www.example.com](https://algorithm-visualizer-nine-zeta.vercel.app/))</p>

 <h2 align="left">✨ What it does</h2>